-b.
-General Conformity Requirements: General Conformity requirement can be an "extraordinary circumstance."
+Additionally, the General Conformity requirement can be an "extraordinary circumstance."
 General Conformity requirements apply for actions that will occur within nonattainment and maintenance areas.
 Compliance with General Conformity must be documented.
 Therefore, for actions that will occur within one or more nonattainment and/or maintenance areas, a General Conformity exemption, de minimis net change in annual emissions, or demonstration of compliance with the local SIP must be documented before a CATEX can be taken.